-Albedo Design Team highly suggest incorporating natural element to your Scandinavian home design in order to have a vibrant element of color and elegance in your home.
+Albedo Design Team highly suggest incorporating natural element to your Scandinavian interior design in SIngapore in order to have a vibrant element of color and elegance in your home in Singapore.
 When it comes to this, consider using indoor plants and fresh flowers to decorate your Scandinavian living room.
 It is always a welcome sight to have a plant at your home.
 Apart from just elevating your home’s aesthetic, flowers are also beneficial to your wellbeing.
 According to straits time news , Covid-19 has led to a botanic boom in Singapore as more people become plant parents to relieve stress.
 How to choose indoor plants for your home?
 Read more at (plant blog)

 Pick Simple Decorative Accents

 Scandinavian interior design keeps it plain when it comes to motifs and patterns.
 These cozy homes best fit sweet cross motifs, straight lines, mini chevrons, and unfussy geometric designs.
 In reality, in a Nordic-inspired interior, patterned soft furnishings add a bit of fun.

 In Scandinavian interior design, warm wood tones and sepia hues are common as they make a space feel sunny and bright without the use of overwhelming bright colours.

 Scandinavians had wall-to-wall tapestries in their homes in the old days, because that helped keep the place cozy.
 In realistic dark colors, they were dense carpets.
 In the Nordic countries, which are popular for architecture and technology, things have changed.
 Underfloor heating is now a popular feature; the heavy, often unhygienic carpets are gone.
 Today, wooden floors have become super trendy and now perfectly warm and comfortable in the well-heated and insulated homes.